leela-zero/leela-zero/README.md

-For training a new network, you need some tooling to produce input data suitable for an existing DCNN training framework (Caffe, TensorFlow, Torch, Theano) with the inputs laid out as above, a model description (2 examples are provided) and a way to covert the output to a weights file in the above format.
+For training a new network, you need some tooling to produce input data suitable for an existing DCNN training framework (Caffe, TensorFlow, Torch, Theano) with the inputs laid out as above, a model description (2 examples are provided) and a way to convert the output to a weights file in the above format.

 This tooling isn't included in this repository.
 It should be fairly straightforward to modify Mugo (https://github.com/brilee/MuGo) to do both of these things, and the code of Mugo is much cleaner and understandable than what I have.
-(Bonus points for modifying Mugo into Mugo Zero, which is also not difficult)
+(Bonus points for modifying Mugo into Mugo Zero, which is also not difficult.)

 # Todo

 - [ ] Less atrocious build instructions, list of package names for distros
 - [ ] Provide or link to self-play tooling
-- [ ] CPU support for Xeon Phi and for people without GPU
+- [ ] CPU support for Xeon Phi and for people without a GPU
 - [ ] Faster GPU usage via batching
 - [ ] Faster GPU usage via Winograd transforms
 - [ ] CUDA specific version using cuDNN